Evaxle/Evo/README.md

 # Evo

-This adds a simple user creation / authentication system using the existing `server/data/evo.db` (SQLite) by default, and an optional MongoDB backend for deployment on Vercel using the Vercel Storage MongoDB integration.
+This adds a simple user creation / authentication system using the existing `server/data/evo.db` (SQLite).

 ## What I added
 - `server/index.js` — Express API with endpoints: `/api/signup`, `/api/signin`, `/api/me`, and `/api/me/data`.
 - `server/db/sqlite.js` — uses the existing `server/data/evo.db` for user storage.
-- `server/db/mongo.js` — MongoDB-backed implementation (used when `MONGODB_URI` is provided).
+Note: This repository now uses SQLite only.
+MongoDB-related files were removed or deprecated.
 - `server/public/signup.html` and `server/public/signin.html` — minimal frontend pages that call the API and store a JWT in localStorage.
 - `server/package.json` — dependencies and scripts.